tuna-pizza/MEDSupplementaryMaterial/README.md

 In addition, solutions.xlsx shows the correct answers for the task

 Folder Experimental Data contains the raw data collected in our user study

+Folder Plots contains the plots of our submission in full resolution